-The Organization subleases a portion of office space to a tenant under a non-cancelable operating lease expiring in March 2021.

-Future minimum lease receipts under non-cancelable operating lease are as follows for the years ending December 31,:
+The Organization subleases a portion of the office space to a tenant under a non-cancelable operating lease expiring in March 2021.
+As of December 31, 2020, the future minimum lease receipts required under the non-cancelable operating lease total \$10,000 and are due during the year ending December 31, 2021.
+The Organization generated sublease rent revenue of \$60,000 and \$57,997 during the years ended December 31, 2020 and 2019, respectively.

-2020 \$ 60,000

-2021 10,000

-Total \$ 70,000

-The Organization generated sublease rent revenue of \$57,997 and \$47,982 during the years ended December 31, 2019 and 2018, respectively.
 Sublease rent revenue is recorded in other revenue within the accompanying statements of activities.